Discarded-Team/Pyndemic/README.md

 This class contains all the defs which preform the actions needed to set up the game, although it does utilise actions found in other classes.
 It contains

 1- BoardTBL (1 Argument)
 Sets up the gameboard from a given .txt file (1st Argument).
 This has columns which give the name, colour, connections and cubes in a city.
-It also has columns which are set to 1 from 0 when a player or
+It also has columns which are set to 1 from 0 when a player or research station are present.

 2- edTBL (1 Argument)
 Shuffles the event cards together by giving each a random number from 0-500 in a column labled "pos".
 The cards used are taken from a given .txt file (1st Argument).